El-2024/wiki-documents/docs/Edge/reTerminal_E10xx/Applications/reterminal_e10xx_with_esphome_advance.md

 Let's explore how to use each of these components in practical applications.

-## reTerminal E Series Hardware Component Control
+## reTerminal E Series ePaper Display Hardware Component Control

-Let's explore how to use each of the hardware components on the reTerminal E Series in Home Assistant.
+Let's explore how to use each of the hardware components on the reTerminal E Series ePaper Display in Home Assistant.

 ### Buttons and LED

-This example demonstrates how to use the three buttons on your reTerminal E Series to control functions and provide visual feedback with the on-board LED.
+This example demonstrates how to use the three buttons on your reTerminal E Series ePaper Display to control functions and provide visual feedback with the on-board LED.

 You can use this example by copying the code below and pasting it after the `captive_portal` code line in your Yaml file.